November 12, 2021

 So we say goodbye to our friend Girolamo. 😢 Hopefully the city of Forlì will avenge him.

-Actually, scrap that.
+Or not!
 Once the Forlivesi got wind that Girolamo was a goner, they thought that this was a chance like another to ransack the palace.
 Wait, are they also dragging his corpse to the main piazza and dismembering it?
 Not cool, Forlì.

 In the meantime, Caterina and her children were dining in another wing of the palace.
 The Orsi took them prisoners, but didn't harm them.
 Time was of the essence.
 If you want to conquer Forlì, what you really need to do is lay your hands on the heavily fortified castle of Ravaldino.